fdformula/MathlyLua/README.md

 start Lua and load mathly.
 They can simply focus on course materials and never need to worry if their computers work too slowly.

-Mathly makes Lua mathly and like MATLAB.
+In brief, mathly makes Lua mathly and like MATLAB.
 It provides a group of commonly used MATLAB functions and features, for example, `ones`, `zeros`, `rand`, `randi`, `save`, matrix operations, and even `plot`.
 They make coding and testing a thought/algorithm much easier and faster than working in most other programming languages.
 If there is anything I love the most about MATLAB, these tools are.